pudly/schmopera-hugo/content/articles/aria-guides-parmi-veder-le-lagrime.md

 </figure>

 * More lyric stuff here **(13)**, and in a tricky spot of the voice.
 You're aiming for a new colour here, but nothing more quiet than you can comfortably handle.
 Be careful not to take an early break after "soccorrerti", or your second set of F-flats won't be in tune and that triplet on "fanciulla" will be hard work.
 * These few bars **(14)** should have a sense of moving forward; that's a good thing, because there's something cruelly incessant about this transitional phrase.
-Consider where you'll breathe, and where you won't.
+Consider where you'll breathe, and where you won't - particularly since your tempo might be slowly increasing.
+If you get a good breath before the first "ei che le sfere", you might be fine to sing through the first "per te", before breathing again in the common before the A-flat.
+And once you've made it past the high notes, keep your energy up so you don't fall out of tune.

 <figure data-type="image"{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1568488952/media/2019/09/AriaGuide-Parmi-p7_utz2ue.png){{% /md %}}
 </figure>

+Of course, this **(15)** is a spot to work on with your teacher; and if you're working with a conductor, they may have some wants and needs as you pace out this cadenza.
+Two big things to keep in mind: don't let yourself fall into the basement as you come down on the first "non invidiò".

 <figure data-type="image"{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1568489053/media/2019/09/AriaGuide-Parmi-p8_deespa.png){{% /md %}}
 </figure>